Skip to main content

 Event photography, fashion shoots, formal portraits, and any other commissioned photography or video require prior written permission from the ICA.
 Permission requests may be sent to events@icaboston.org.
 Please allow two weeks for the review of permission requests.
 Photographs may not be reproduced, distributed, or sold without permission from the ICA.

-Please note: There are select works of art and exhibitions for which photography of any kind is prohibited.
+Please note: There may be select works of art and exhibitions on view for which photography of any kind is prohibited.

 Food + drink

-Food service at the ICA is suspended at this time, and we ask that visitors refrain from eating and drinking in the building.
-Visitors may eat and drink on the covered Grandstand behind the museum.
+Visitors may eat and drink on the covered Grandstand behind the museum and in the Common Room and State Street Corporation Lobby.
 Bottle-feeding and breastfeeding are allowed in all spaces.

 Animals